 - Students include a hashtag related to the tweet.

 Click here to download a full sized version: Twitter WS

 Enjoyed this activity?
 Click here for more social media worksheets.

-Last fall, I shifted from doing teacher training and teaching English as a Second Language (ESL) at the college level back to high school Spanish teaching.
+Last fall, I shifted from doing teacher training and teaching English as a Second Language (ESL) at the college level back to teaching high school Spanish.
 While switching from teaching adults to teenagers has been a definite adjustment, I’ve also had the fortune of landing in a school that uses the methodologies of TPRS and CI – both methodologies I’ve been intrigued by for a long time.
-I’ve joined an incredibly talented team of teachers who’ve helped me learn a new teaching methodology.
+I’ve joined an incredibly talented team of teachers who have been helping me learn a new teaching methodology.